Freedom, Speed, Daring

 The Origin of the Sting-Ray

 Schwinn introduced the original Sting-Ray in 1963 after the company realized kids in California had been customizing their bikes to look like motorcycles.
-Bikes were fitted with 20-inch wheels, elongated saddles, rear "sissy bars," and ape hanger handlebars.
+Bikes were fitted with 20-inch wheels, elongated seats, rear "sissy bars," and ape hanger handlebars.

 It didn't take long for Schwinn to develop a similar style.
 Al Fritz, Schwinn's director of research and development, recommended the Sting-Ray as a way to replicate the style California kids were looking for.
 The Sting-Ray quickly became the bestselling bike in Schwinn's history.